awcull/awcull.github.io/_posts/2015-05-02-HS_April_Stats.md

 ####Aggro

 This deck was from the Chinese scene and is very aggro.
-The essense of the deck is a lot of cheap spells combined with Flamewaker and Mana Wyrm to clear deal damage before the opponent can stabalize.
-Unforunately this has the same issue as Face Hunter, it either works really well or fails hard.
+The essence of the deck is a lot of cheap spells combined with Flamewaker and Mana Wyrm to clear deal damage before the opponent can stabilize.
+Unfortunately this has the same issue as Face Hunter, it either works really well or fails hard.
 In the end it was a fun deck, just did not seem to click well with its all or nothing style.

 |    Deck     | Number of Games | Wins | Losses | Ties | Vs Druid | Vs Hunter | Vs Mage | Vs Paladin | Vs Priest | Vs Shaman | Vs Warlock | Vs Warrior |